 People who oppose using this source of cells for research are concerned that it shows a lack of respect for the embryos and therefore for human life.
 Here is a summary of the arguments for and against using spare embryos.

 Arguments against using spare embryos

 There is no reason to believe that the destruction of embryos will undermine society’s values – for many years embryos have been created and used for IVF and no significant change has been observed in how we value human life.

-If it is morally acceptable to use embryos for fertility treatment, it should not be immoral to sacrifice embryos for curing devastating diseases.
+If it is morally acceptable to use embryos for fertility treatment, where many of them never get implanted into a woman’s uterus and are left to perish, it should not be immoral to sacrifice embryos for curing devastating diseases.